Azure/intelligent-app-workshop/docs/wksp/05-use-cases/index.md

 ![use-cases-slide](../../assets/images/use-cases-slide.png)

+??? tip
+    For detailed implementation of the use-cases, see [miyagi/services](https://github.com/Azure-Samples/miyagi/tree/main/services)

 ## Use Cases

 1. [Synthesis](./synthesis.md): Learn how information is synthesized in Miyagi to generate insights, orchestrated by Semantic Kernel.